agustincaucino-wico/DemoWicoApp/.github/instructions/instructionsCopilot.instructions.md

 Always use JWT for authentications, and take in consideration the business logic for the views permissions.
 When doing models, add violation_error_message to the constrains of the models.
 When adding a model to the admin, use my_admin_site from myapp.admin.
+Always writte the error messeges returned by the API in spanish.

 **Backend and Frontend**
 Do not create innesesary explanatory files for each action taken.